meteor/meteor/npm-packages/meteor-installer/README.md

 ### Important note

-This npm package is not Meteor itself, this npm package is just an installer.
+This npm package is not Meteor itself, it is just an installer.
 You should not include it as a dependency in your project.
-If you do your deploy is going to be broken.
+If you do, your deployment is going to be broken.

 ### Path management